gardener/gardener/docs/proposals/13-automated-seed-management.md

 ## Ensuring Seeds Capacity for Shoots Is Not Exceeded

 Seeds have a practical limit of how many shoots they can accommodate.
-Exceeding this limit is undesirable as the system performance will be noticeably impacted.
+Exceeding this limit is undesirable, as the system performance will be noticeably impacted.
 Therefore, it is important to ensure that a seed's capacity for shoots is not exceeded by introducing a maximum number of shoots that can be scheduled onto a seed and making sure that it is taken into account by the scheduler.

 An initial discussion of this topic is available in [Issue #2938](https://github.com/gardener/gardener/issues/2938).
 The proposed solution is based on the following flow: